Biden will try to close Guantanamo after ‘robust’ review

 The U.S. opened the detention center in January 2002 to hold people suspected of ties to al-Qaida and the Taliban.
 It became a source of international criticism over the mistreatment of prisoners and the prolonged imprisonment of people without charge.

-The announcement of the closure plan, first reported by Reuters, was not unexpected.
+The announcement of a closure plan was not unexpected.
 Biden had said as a candidate he supported closing the detention center.
 Defense Secretary Lloyd Austin said so as well in written testimony for his Senate confirmation.

 “Guantanamo has provided us the capability to conduct law of war detention in order to keep our enemies off the battlefield, but I believe it is time for the detention facility at Guantanamo to close,” Austin said.
-“My understanding is that the Biden-Harris administration does not intend to bring new detainees to the facility and will seek to close it.”

-The 40 remaining prisoners at Guantanamo include five who were previously cleared for release through a intensive review process created under Obama as part of the effort to close the detention center and transfer the remaining prisoners to U.S. facilities.
+The 40 remaining prisoners at Guantanamo include five who were previously cleared for release through an intensive review process created under Obama as part of the effort to close the detention center and transfer the remaining prisoners to facilities in the U.S.

 At its peak in 2003, the detention center at the Navy base on the southeast tip of Cuba held nearly 680 prisoners.
 Amid the international outrage, President George W. Bush called it a “a propaganda tool for our enemies and a distraction for our allies” and said he supported closing it but left it to his successor.

-Under Bush, the U.S. began efforts to prosecute some of the prisoners for war crimes in special tribunals known as military commissions, but the government also released 532 prisoners.
+Under Bush, the U.S. began efforts to prosecute some prisoners for war crimes in tribunals known as military commissions.
+It also released 532 prisoners.

 Obama vowed to close the detention center, while keeping the larger Navy base, but ran into fierce political opposition over plans to prosecute and imprison men in the U.S. and concerns that returning others to their homeland would pose a security risk.